We are debating Plastics

 He/Him pronouns

-I view myself as a flow judge, but the clarity and strength of your advocacy narrative is crucial.
-If you present in an organized, concise, and articulate manner, while also extending compelling arguments, you'll excel.
 A distinct and coherent advocacy narrative on the flow is invaluable.
-Such a narrative aids in shaping your responses and in constructing a comparative world, essential for analyzing and weighing the round during the Final Focus.
+Such a narrative aids in shaping your responses and in constructing a comparative world, essential for my understanding, analysis and weighing of the round.

 EXTENSIONS